thisismyrobot/DisPy/README.txt

     >>> st.num
     5

 This doesn't happen correctly with DisPy - changes to static members aren't copied out to the servers, but they are reflected locally.
 Long story short: don't use them.

     >>> testclasses.Static.num
     13

-    >>> stat = d.register(testclasses.Static)
+    >>> stat = d.init(testclasses.Static)
     >>> stat.num
     13